rkerssies/mvc2022/ReadMe/install_config.md

 5. Change the value for the following keys in ./app/config/config.ini for a basic project-setup;
     * domain (our doamianname with http or https as value in this key)
-    * app_key (A very long string of charakters is required.
+    * app_key (a very long string of charakters is required.
 This for eq. creating a private-key to secure sessions)
     * (optional) Checkout and change other key-values for more customisations.